GreedYLearner1146/ABHFA-Net/README.md

 This is extracted from Fig.4 from our main preprint manuscript.
 For more information about the figure please refer to the manuscript.
 <img width="1040" height="408" alt="ABHFA-Net" src="https://github.com/user-attachments/assets/1ce3a2f8-a5db-4b31-a8db-b93e58d03700" />

+# Datasets

+In this work we utilized three datasets designed (and could be designed) for aerial disaster classification: AIDER (Aerial Image Dataset for Emergency Response) by Kykrou and Theocharides, CDD (Comprehensive Disaster Dataset) by Niloy et al., and MEDIC (Multi-Task Learning Dataset for Disaster Image Classification) by Alam et al.

 # Preliminary Results

 The few-shot evaluation utilized are the 5-way-1-shot and 5-way-5-shot approach.
 The table below tabulated the relevant values obtained for the AIDER [1], CDD [2] and MEDIC [3] dataset when using the 5-way-1-shot and 5-way-5-shot approaches (in %):